 Fluid or blood samples may be sent to a special laboratory for more testing, including PCR, immunofluorescence, and immunohistochemistry.

-When treating inhalational anthrax, a combination of antibiotics should be used.
-Doctors often start treatment with ciprofloxacin plus another drug, given through a vein (intravenously).
-The length of treatment is about 60 days for people who have been exposed to anthrax, because it may take spores that long to germinate.
+Inhalational anthrax is treated with a combination of antibiotics such as ciprofloxacin plus another medicine, which are given by IV (intravenously).
+Antibiotics are usually taken for 60 days by people who have been exposed to anthrax, because it can take spores that long to germinate.

 Cutaneous (skin) anthrax is treated with antibiotics taken by mouth, usually for 7 to 10 days.
 Doxycycline and ciproflaxin are most often used.